MerginMaps/docs/src/layer/form-layout/index.md

 <script>document.write(expression.evaluate("'<a href=\"'||attribute( @feature, 'link' )||'\"><img src=\"'||attribute( @feature, 'link' )||'\" width=300></a>'"));</script>
 ```

-- display a link (`here is your link`) that can be opened in a browser
+- display a text (`here is your link`) with a link that can be opened in a browser
 ```html
 <script>document.write(expression.evaluate("'<a href=\"'||attribute( @feature, 'link' )||'\">here is your link</a>'"));</script>
 ```